 That process of seeing the improvement each day or each week is a motivating process.
 The key is not falling too far down that portal.
 One of my goals is to not get so far down that I can’t see where I’d been.
 It was okay when I was younger and I could go on a crash course and beat myself into shape over a few weeks.
 Because of a bet 10 years ago, I was “required” to go on a self-imposed diet and training crash course.
 By some miracle I lost 13 pounds over 8 weeks and ran a sub-33 10K and won the bet.

-The process was quite painful.
-Especially being one those runners unsure of whether they eat to run or vice versa.
+whether they eat to run or vice versa.
 That experience inspires me today as I know it would be far too painful to go through that at my age.
 I also remember my usually toned, muscular (i.e. skinny) legs actually rubbed together for the first time.
 In the search for appropriate photos to go along with that image I found a song called Legs Rub Together by The Graves Brothers Deluxe.
 Amazingly it's on iTunes but mistitled as Let's Rub Together.
 I'd pass on that download if I were you.

 Happy Thanksgiving